legend80s/js2schema/README.md

 ## Differences or Features

-1. Add meaningful description for every key as it can make the schema genereated form UI more readable Readability is aways important.
+1. **Add meaningful description** for every key as it can make the schema genereated form UI more readable.
+Readability aways counts.
-2. `integer` type supported when **all** the values are integers. more at [Enhacements For JSON Schema - issue#39](https://github.com/nijikokun/generate-schema/issues/39).
-More precise type means more stronger system.
+2. **`integer` type supported** when **all** the values are integers. more at [Enhacements For JSON Schema - issue#39](https://github.com/nijikokun/generate-schema/issues/39).
+More precise type means stronger system.
 3. Type will be resolved to `number` when **any** of the values is float.
-4. Auto convert integer / float string to `integer` / `number` type and it can be turned off as your wish.
+4. **Auto convert integer / float string** to `integer` / `number` type and it can be turned off as your wish.
-5. Last but not the least.
-The powerful feature is you can modify the type to whatever you want, so you can build you own JavaScript type DSL.
+5. Last but not least.
+The powerful feature is you can **modify the type to whatever you want**, so you can build you own JavaScript type DSL.
 Jump to the exiciting [example](#3-js2myschema-) 😀.

 *Many thanks to generate-schema.*